Eran1801/Task_2_OOP/README.md

     The main topic is developing logic for a game where a group of agents needs to eat Pokemon's as much as possible in few steps as possible on directed graph.

-    Game rules: The robots earn points while collecting a prize.
-Each prize have different score.
-The direction of the robot's movement is injective.
+    ####Game rules: The agents earn points while collecting a pokemon.
+Each pokemon have different value.
+    The direction of the agents movement is based on the value of the pokemon